ScriptFUSION/WAT/README.md

 Download
 --------

 See the [latest release][Latest release] to download the Windows installer (`.exe`), compiled binaries (`.zip`) or source code.
-It is recommended to use the installer because it installing dependencies automatically and upgrades any previous installations in-place.
+It is recommended to use the installer because it installs dependencies automatically and upgrades any previous installations.

 Requirements
 ------------